Child & Adolescent Psychiatry Training Sites

 Seattle Children’s Hospital (SCH) is the primary training site, located in Seattle’s Laurelhurst neighborhood.
 It is a private, 250-bed, regional, not-for-profit hospital affiliated with the University of Washington.
 SCH has an international reputation for excellence in clinical care, research and teaching and serves as the primary tertiary facility for pediatric care in the Pacific Northwest.
 It is the largest provider of mental health services for children in the region.
 Patients are regularly referred from Washington, Alaska, Montana Wyoming, and Idaho.
 The Division of Child and Adolescent Psychiatry has a commitment to provide services for and conduct research in populations of under-served, acutely ill children and adolescents treated in the public sector.
 Child and Adolescent Psychiatry Residents complete rotations on the 20-bed inpatient unit at SCH, the Consultation/Liaison Service, and the hospital's Outpatient Psychiatry Clinic.
 The hospital is currently undergoing a significant expansion, which will double the number of overall hospital beds and inpatient psychiatric beds.
 The new building is expected to be completed in April 2013.

-The inpatient psychiatric unit (IPU) is a comprehensive diagnostic and treatment center for children and adolescents with acute psychiatric disorders.
-Over 600 patients are admitted each year with a wide range of diagnoses, including Attention Deficit/Hyperactivity Disorder, Disruptive Behavior Disorders, Depression, Bipolar Disorder, Developmental Disorders, Psychotic Disorders, Eating Disorders, and Organic Mental Disorders.
-Currently there are 20 beds, with a mean length of stay of 9 days.
-There are specialized treatment programs for youth with depression, disruptive behavior disorders, eating disorders, med/psych patients, and youth with autism spectrum disorders.
-The unit is staffed by two multidisciplinary teams, each with an attending psychiatrist, child psychiatry resident, teacher, and case managers.
-As part of the clinical teams, residents have the opportunity to work with professionals and trainees from a variety of different backgrounds, including psychology residents, general psychiatry residents, medical students, ARNPs, and licensed mental health counselors.
+The Psychiatry and Behavioral Medicine Unit (PBMU), our inpatient psychiatry unit, is a comprehensive diagnostic and treatment center for children and adolescents from ages 3 to 18 with acute psychiatric disorders.
+The average stay is 5 days.
+Over 600 patients are admitted each year with a wide range of diagnoses, including Attention Deficit/Hyperactivity Disorder, Disruptive Behavior Disorders, Depression, Bipolar Disorder, Developmental Disorders, Psychotic Disorders, Eating Disorders, and Autism Spectrum Disorder.
+In 2014 and 2015 the PBMU was expanded and remodeled in a two step process.
+The remodeled space includes 41 single-patient rooms, a classroom, two dining areas, group rooms, and several other amenities for supporting the health and well-being of patients, families and staff.
+There are specialized treatment programs for youth with depression, disruptive behavior disorders, eating disorders, med/psych disorders, and autism spectrum disorders.
+The unit is staffed by several multidisciplinary teams, which include attending psychiatrists, nurse practitioners, child psychiatry residents, adult psychiatry residents, psychology residents, teachers, case managers, therapists, and various other trainees at times.
+As part of the clinical teams, residents have the opportunity to work with professionals and trainees from a variety of different backgrounds, including psychology residents, general psychiatry residents, medical students, ARNPs, consulting medical services from other fields, and licensed mental health counselors.

 SCH Outpatient Psychiatry Clinic